Robust-Multi-Task Gradient Boosting: Introduction

-\ac{GB} variants have become one of the most effective techniques in supervised learning, especially when applied with decision trees~\cite{Chen2016,Bentejac2021,Ravid2022}.
-Building on this success, Multi-task \ac{GB} extends the \ac{GB} framework to handle multiple related learning tasks simultaneously, by modeling each as a combination of a shared component and a task-specific component.
-Specifically, each task-function is decomposed into a global function that captures the common structure among tasks, and an individual function that accounts for task-specific deviations~\cite{Olivier2011,emami2023}.
+Beyond \ac{MTL}, \ac{GB} variants have become one of the most effective techniques in supervised learning, especially when applied with decision trees~\citep{Maciej2016,Chen2016,Bentejac2021,Ravid2022}.
+Specifically, \ac{GB} fits a function that explains the target values associated to each input.
+This function is obtained by combining several predictors, each one obtained by performing a gradient step in function space minimizing a particular loss function~\citep{Friedman2001}.
+Building on this success, Multi-Task \ac{GB} extends the \ac{GB} framework to handle multiple related learning tasks simultaneously.
+For this, a function is fit for each task.
+Importantly, however, such a function is obtained as the sum of two functions.
+Namely, a common function that captures the shared structure among tasks, and a task-specific function that accounts for task-specific deviations~\citep{Olivier2011,Emami2023}.
 This formulation enables implicit data sharing and acts as a regularizer, improving generalization—particularly when tasks are similar but not identical.
-Unlike single-task learning, which ignores potential synergies between tasks, or data pooling, which treats all tasks as identical, multi-task boosting leverages shared structure while respecting task heterogeneity.
-Empirical results have shown that this method consistently outperforms standard boosting approaches in scenarios where tasks are moderately related~\cite{zhang2012mtboost, Bellot2018,emami2023}.
-However, if certain tasks are outliers or contain significant noise, the shared model may become distorted, potentially degrading overall performance unless properly regularized or weighted.
+Unlike \ac{ST} learning, which ignores potential synergies between tasks, or \ac{DP}, which treats all tasks as identical, multi-task boosting leverages shared structure while respecting task heterogeneity.
+Empirical results have shown that this method consistently outperforms standard boosting approaches in scenarios where tasks are moderately related~\citep{zhang2012mtboost, Bellot2018,Emami2023}.

-Crucially, real-world \ac{MTL} scenarios involve, label noise, and task heterogeneity, where some tasks may differ significantly from others and may not share underlying similarities ~\cite{Yu2007,Gong2012}—conditions that often degrade the performance of standard \ac{MTL} approaches~\cite{Yu2007}.
-In such settings, robustness to outliers and to variations in task difficulty or data quality is essential.
-However, robust techniques for \ac{MTL} boosting have not been explored in existing research.
-Although previous work in \ac{MTL} has introduced robust objectives and adaptive task weighting strategies~\cite{Yu2007,Gong2012,Leang2020}, at least one such approach has not been successfully integrated into the \ac{GB} framework.
+Critically, the multi-task variants of \ac{GB}, such as \ac{MTGB}, rely on the key assumption of a shared function across all tasks~\citep{Emami2023}.
+This need not be the case when some of the tasks are outlier tasks, \emph{i.e.}, they are tasks that do not share any relation with the other tasks.
+Outlier tasks simply differ significantly from the other tasks and may deteriorate the \ac{MTL} process.
+As a matter of fact, in real-world \ac{MTL} scenarios, tasks often exhibit significant heterogeneity~\citep{Yu2007,Gong2012}, reducing the effectiveness of standard \ac{MTL} approaches~\citep{Yu2007}.
+Under such conditions, the performance of methods like \ac{MTGB} can be severely impaired.
+Therefore, robustness to outlier tasks and to variations in task difficulty or data quality becomes a critical feature of \ac{MTL} methods.
+Notwithstanding, robust techniques for \ac{MTL} based on \ac{GB} remain largely unexplored.